 "This stuff is the bomb.
 I bought it at Whole Foods, took one capsule, woke up the next morning, and it was all over.
 I am truly stunned," wrote one user, who described bloating symptoms similar to mine.
 While I normally don't take health advice from strangers on the internet (and don't condone doing so), my desperation and unfamiliarity with activated charcoal had me visiting the Whole Foods by my office within 15 minutes.
 After purchasing Country Life's Activated Charcoal Capsules for $10, I popped two supplements per the instructions, went to bed, and woke up feeling like the balloon in my stomach was slowly deflating.
 The comparative success of this experiment led me to do more internet research.

-"Activated charcoal is a potent natural treatment used to trap toxins and chemicals in the body, allowing them to be flushed out so the body doesn’t reabsorb them," explains Josh Axe, DNM, DC, CNS.
-"The porous surface of activated charcoal has a negative electric charge that causes positive charged toxins and gas to bond with it."
-As such, activated charcoal is a relatively overlooked way to deal with stomach bloating and gas.
+"Activated charcoal is a potent natural treatment used to trap toxins and chemicals in the body, allowing them to be flushed out so the body doesn’t reabsorb them," explains Josh Axe, DC, DNM, CNS.
+"The porous surface of activated charcoal has a negative electric charge that causes positive-charged toxins and gas to bond with it."
+Because activated charcoal is typically used to treat cases of accidental poisoning and drug overdoses, it had been relatively overlooked in alleviating stomach bloating and gas.
 "It works by binding the gas-causing byproducts in foods that cause discomfort," he adds.
-He cites a study in the American Journal of Gastroenterology, which found that activated charcoal prevents intestinal discomfort following a typically gas-producing meal."
+Axe cites a study in the American Journal of Gastroenterology, which found that "activated charcoal prevents intestinal discomfort following a typically gas-producing meal."

 For more information on the benefits of activated charcoal, head over to Axe's website.